quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP/3 provides a transport for HTTP semantics using the QUIC transport protocol and an internal framing layer similar to HTTP/2.

-An HTTP/3 endpoint is discovered using HTTP Alternative Services.
+An HTTP/3 endpoint can be discovered using HTTP Alternative Services; this process is described in greater detail in {{discovery}}.
 Once a client knows that an HTTP/3 server exists at a certain endpoint, it opens a QUIC connection.
 QUIC provides protocol negotiation, stream-based multiplexing, and flow control.

 Within each stream, the basic unit of HTTP/3 communication is a frame ({{frames}}).
 Each frame type serves a different purpose.
 For example, HEADERS and DATA frames form the basis of HTTP requests and responses ({{request-response}}).
-Other frame types like SETTINGS, PRIORITY, and GOAWAY are used to managed the overall connection.
+Other frame types like SETTINGS, PRIORITY, and GOAWAY are used to manage the overall connection and relationships between streams.

-Multiplexing of requests is performed using the QUIC stream abstraction, with each request and response consuming a single QUIC stream.
+Multiplexing of requests is performed using the QUIC stream abstraction, described in Section 2 of {{QUIC-TRANSPORT}}.
+Each request and response consumes a single QUIC stream.
 Streams are independent of each other, so one stream that is blocked or suffers packet loss does not prevent progress on other streams.

 Server push is an interaction mode introduced in HTTP/2 {{!HTTP2}} which permits a server to push a request-response exchange to a client in anticipation of the